AtelierArith/BlueskyClient.jl/README.md

 For multiple images, pass a vector of byte arrays to `send_images` and provide matching `alts` (missing entries are padded with empty strings).

 Need a quick script?
-See `examples/send_gif.jl` for an end-to-end sample that pulls a GIF path from the `BSKY_GIF_PATH` environment variable and posts it with proper ALT text via `send_gif`, which performs the MP4 transcode for you.
+See `examples/send_gif.jl` for an end-to-end sample that generates a Plots.jl circle animation, writes it to a temporary GIF, and posts it with proper ALT text via `send_gif`, which performs the MP4 transcode for you.
+The script loads credentials via DotEnv and emits `@info` progress logs as it renders, encodes, and posts.

 ### Posting GIFs or Video